greg-raven/grus/_posts/2013-01-29-obama-a-real-president-would-stand-up-for-american-and-americans.md

 ---
-title: 'A real president would stand up for American and Americans'
+title: "A real president would stand up for American and Americans"
 layout: post
 categories:
 - Letters